LFDM/vim-hopper/README.md

 to be called more than once in a row - when such a command is triggered by two-or-more-key combo it quickly gets cumbersome.

-vim-hopper temporarily enpowers your home-row keys with more complex commands to allow you to move around more efficiently.
+vim-hopper temporarily empowers your home-row keys with more complex commands to allow you to move around more efficiently.

 This is done through submodes, provided by the vim-submode plugin, which